What Is a Glassblowing Class and What Should You Expect?

 Final Thoughts

-So if you’ve ever wondered what it’s like to dance with fire and create glass with your own two hands—take the leap.
+So if you have ever wondered what it is like to dance with fire and create glass with your own two hands, take the leap.
 Book a class.
 Show up curious.
 Leave transformed.
+And who knows?
+That lopsided paperweight on your shelf might just be the beginning of a lifelong love affair with flame and form.